The-Ark-Informatics/ark/DOCKER.md

 Command							| Usage
 ------------------------------|------------------------------
-`docker-compose up -d` 			| Starts the containers in daemon mode meaining that no logs are printed to STDOUT `docker-compose down -v` 		| Tears down all containers, and deletes all of the associated storage volumes.
+`docker-compose up -d` 			| Starts the containers in daemon mode meaning that no logs are printed to STDOUT `docker-compose down -v` 		| Tears down all containers, and deletes all of the associated storage volumes.